ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Algorithm {#m-algorithm}

 To monitor a given label, users maintain a small amount of state: a map from a position in the log to a version counter.
-The version counter is the highest version of the label that's been proven to exist at that log position.
+The version counter is the greatest version of the label that's been proved to exist at that log position.
 Users initially populate this map by setting the position of the first log entry to contain the label-version pair they've looked up to map to that version.
 A map may track several different versions of a label simultaneously if a user has